Back to all blogs

 2. The North-Eastern Monsoon (November to February)

 Starting in late October or early November, the winds shift.
 The northeast monsoon brings heavy, dramatic downpours, dark skies, and strong coastal winds.
-While it doesn't rain every single minute of the day—often featuring massive tropical deluges followed by gray, overcast periods—the overall environment is very wet.
-The ocean becomes choppy, turns a murky gray, and generates powerful undercurrents that make swimming hazardous.
+While it doesn't rain every single minute of the day — often featuring massive tropical deluges followed by grey, overcast periods — the overall environment is very wet.
+The ocean becomes choppy, turns a murky grey, and generates powerful undercurrents that make swimming hazardous.

 Month-by-Month Weather Breakdown